 Library of tariffs

 Tariffs are represented by polynomials based on the energy consumed (active, capacitive and inductive) and on the peak load.
-This allows assessing the financial impact of DSM for a utility.
+This methodology allows assessing the financial impact of DSM for a utility.

 Why 4 methods for demand forecasting?